naoina/migu/README.md

 * MariaDB/MySQL

-## TODO
+## FAQ

-* Struct Tag support for some ORM
+### When does Migu support PostgreSQL and SQLite3?

-* PostgreSQL and SQLite3 support
+It is when a Pull Request comes from you!

 ## License